StevenClontz/prof.clontz.org/classes/2018/01/ma237/index.md

 ## Teams

-Teams will be organized randomly at the beginning of the semester.
+Teams will be organized near the beginning of the semester.
 Most class activities will be done within teams, allowing students to master the course standards in an environment where they may discuss topics and ask questions freely with their peers and the instructor.

-## Course Modules and Standards

-The course is split into six **Modules**, each of which is split into several **Standards** of learning.
-These are listed on the course [Standards][standards] webpage.

 ## Class Activities